Skip to content

 Prerequisites

-Before you begin, make sure you have docker properly installed.
+Before you begin, make sure you have Docker properly installed.

 Option A — Minimal image: versatiles

 The image versatiles contains only the VersaTiles Rust server.
-Choose it if you already have your own front‑end or want finer control.
+Choose it if you already have your own frontend or want finer control.

 bash